Yosi2377/WinXpDesktop/README.md

 - Start menu and taskbar
 - Ability to add custom apps
 - Global context menu accessible anywhere via right-click or the **Menu** button
+- Option to set the default window size using the context menu